Anomalous dimensions of monopole operators at the transitions between Dirac and topological spin liquids: Abstract

 \section{Abstract}

-Monopole operators are studied at certain quantum critical points between a Dirac spin liquid and topological quantum spin liquids (QSLs): chiral and $Z_2$ QSLs.
-These quantum phase transitions are described by conformal field theories (CFTs): quantum electrodynamics in 2+1 dimensions with $2N$ flavors of two-component massless Dirac fermions and a four-fermion interaction term.
-For the transition to a chiral spin liquid, it is the Gross-Neveu interaction ($\QEDGN$), while for the transition to the $Z_2$ QSL it is a superconducting pairing term ($\QEDZ$).
+Monopole operators are studied in a large family of quantum critical points between Dirac and topological quantum spin liquids (QSLs): chiral and $Z_2$ QSLs.
+These quantum phase transitions are described by conformal field theories (CFTs): quantum electrodynamics in 2+1 dimensions with $2N$ flavors of two-component massless Dirac fermions and a four-fermion interaction.
+For the transition to a chiral spin liquid, it is the Gross-Neveu interaction ($\QEDGN$), while for the transitions to $Z_2$ QSLs it is a superconducting pairing term with general spin/valley structure (generalized $\QEDZ$).
 Using the state-operator correspondence, we obtain monopole scaling dimensions to sub-leading order in $1/N$.
-For monopoles with a minimal topological charge $q=1/2$, the scaling dimension is $2N\times0.26510$ at leading-order, with the quantum correction being $0.118911(7)$ for the chiral spin liquid, and $0.102846(9)$ for the $Z_2$ case.
+For monopoles with a minimal topological charge $q=1/2$, the scaling dimension is $2N\times0.26510$ at leading-order, with the quantum correction being $0.118911(7)$ for the chiral spin liquid, and $0.102846(9)$ for the simplest $Z_2$ case (the expression is also given for a general pairing term).
 Although these two anomalous dimensions are nearly equal, the underlying quantum fluctuations possess distinct origins.
-The analogous result in $\QED$ is also obtained and we find a sub-leading contribution of $-0.038138(5)$, which is slightly different from the value $-0.0383$ first obtained in the literature.
+The analogous result in $\QED$ is also obtained and we find a sub-leading contribution of $-0.038138(5)$, which differs slightly from the value first obtained in the literature.
 The scaling dimension of a $\QEDGN$ monopole with minimal charge is very close to the scaling dimensions of other operators predicted to be equal by a conjectured duality between $\QEDGN$ with $2N=2$ flavors and the $\CP^{1}$ model.
-Additionally, non-minimally charged monopoles with equal charges on both sides of the duality have similar scaling dimensions.
-By studying the large-$q$ asymptotics of the scaling dimensions in $\QED$, $\QEDGN$, and $\QEDZ$ we verify that the constant $O(q^{0})$ coefficient precisely matches the universal prediction for CFTs with a global $\U(1)$ symmetry.
+Additionally, non-minimally charged monopoles on both sides of the duality have similar scaling dimensions.
+By studying the large-$q$ asymptotics of the scaling dimensions in $\QED$, $\QEDGN$, and $\QEDZ$ we verify that the constant $O(q^{0})$ coefficient precisely matches the universal non-perturbative prediction for CFTs with a global $\U(1)$ symmetry.

 {}